Bigbury Mint Medal Makers

 I enjoy designing and making objects in both 2D or 3D, whether it’s a piece of jewellery, a drawing, a painting, a carved sculpture, a gadget or furniture.
 I have achieved a degree of competence in many hand-skills and recently have been adding computer modelling skills in Rhinocerous CAD and CAM software packages.

 I am comfortable and experienced at modelling Portraits in Bas-relief for Medals.
 I took over the management of the company in 2001 when Dad retired.
-We successfully completed the purchase of ‘Toad hall Medals’ in 2004 and incorporating the business to become ‘Bigbury Mint Ltd.’ In my spare time I like to play acoustic guitar, sail a small traditional dayboat, walk on the coast or the moor, cycle, wild swim, have barbeques on the beach and make cider.
+We successfully completed the purchase of ‘Toad hall Medals’ in 2004 and incorporating the business to become ‘Bigbury Mint Ltd.’ In my spare time I like to play acoustic guitar, sail a small traditional dayboat, walk on the coast or the moor, cycle, swim in the sea, surf and make cider.

 I believe strongly that work should be satisfying and I try to make the company a good place to work and a good company to do business with.
 We try to minimise our environmental impact where we can and many of our machines are hand operated and built to last.
 I follow the idea that good business is done when both parties go away happy and would be pleased to do business again.